SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-30-having-fun-in-space-with-trails.markdown

 <figure style="width: 500px" class="wp-caption alignnone"><a href="http://darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/"><img loading="lazy" src="https://www.packtpub.com/sites/default/files/3560_Unity%203D%20GUI%20Essentials.jpg" alt=" width=" height="617"></a><figcaption class="wp-caption-text">Unity 3D UI Essentials – published by packt Publishing</figcaption></figure>

-&nbsp;

 ## [Unity 3D UI Essentials](https://www.packtpub.com/game-development/unity-3d-gui-essentials)

 > As the book at the moment is still in preview (pre-order).
 Full details about the book can be found [here on my blog](http://darkgenesis.zenithmoon.com/portfolio/unity-3d-ui-essentials/ "Unity 3D UI Essentials"). (some of the notes on the Packt site are still very odd, working with the publisher to fix those ![Confused smile](/Images/wordpress/2015/01/wlEmoticon-confusedsmile.png))

-So for a little extra chapter which talks about setting up the 3D Demo scene for Chapter&nbsp;5, check it out here:
+So for a little extra chapter which talks about setting up the 3D Demo scene for Chapter 5, check it out here:

-> The appendix is all about creating a 3D demo scene for which to build our UI upon.&nbsp; There are lots of tips and tricks here for 3D scene setup, background cameras with effects and using the infamous trail renderers for drawing a line behind 3D objects.&nbsp; Enjoy.
+> The appendix is all about creating a 3D demo scene for which to build our UI upon.
+There are lots of tips and tricks here for 3D scene setup, background cameras with effects and using the infamous trail renderers for drawing a line behind 3D objects.
+Enjoy.

-&nbsp;

 > **Note this is not my usual sort of tutorial, as I usually explain things a lot more.
 This is more of a step by step tutorial (that I usually moan about) to setup the scene.**